How Small Can 6G Reason? Scaling Tiny-to-Small Language Models for AI-Native Networks: Related Work

 \subsection{Scaling Laws for Large Language Models}

-Kaplan et al. \cite{kaplan2020scaling} presented a systematic empirical investigation of scaling behavior in autoregressive Transformer language models, demonstrating that test cross-entropy loss follows remarkably stable power-law relationships with respect to model size, dataset size, and training compute.
-Using models ranging from approximately $10^3$ to $10^9$ non-embedding parameters and datasets spanning over two orders of magnitude, they showed that performance scales as $L(N) = (N_c/N)^{\alpha_N}$ with $\alpha_N \approx 0.076$ and $N_c \approx 8.8 \times 10^{13}$ parameters, when trained with sufficiently large data.
-Similarly, in the data-limited regime, loss follows $L(D) = (D_c/D)^{\alpha_D}$ with $\alpha_D \approx 0.095$ and $D_c \approx 5.4 \times 10^{13}$ tokens.
-When training is compute-constrained under optimal allocation, the loss scales as $L(C_{\min}) = (C_c^{\min}/C_{\min})^{\alpha_C^{\min}}$ with $\alpha_C^{\min} \approx 0.050$ and $C_c^{\min} \approx 3.1 \times 10^8$ PF-days.
-Importantly, they derived a unified formulation, $L(N,D)$, that captures overfitting behavior, showing that data requirements grow sublinearly with model size, with $D \propto N^{0.74}$ to maintain performance.
-The study further demonstrated that optimal compute allocation favors rapid growth in model size ($N \propto C_{\min}^{0.73}$), while training steps increase negligibly ($S_{\min} \propto C_{\min}^{0.03}$), implying that larger models are increasingly sample-efficient.
-Architectural hyperparameters such as depth and width were shown to have only weak effects compared to scale itself.
-While this work established a predictive scaling-law framework for language modeling loss over eight orders of magnitude in compute, it focused exclusively on perplexity-based next-token prediction over web-scale corpora.
-It did not investigate the reliability of deterministic decision-making, policy-consistent reasoning, or structured semantic control tasks aligned with AI-native 6G architectures.
-In particular, the implications of scaling laws for safety-critical network-level reasoning, intent alignment, SLA-aware decision-making, and multi-agent coordination in 6G systems remain unaddressed, motivating the present study on scaling regimes for tiny and small language models in AI-native 6G networks.
+Kaplan et al. \cite{kaplan2020scaling} established that autoregressive Transformer performance follows stable power-law relationships with respect to model size, dataset size, and compute, showing that test loss scales as $L(N) \propto N^{-\alpha_N}$ with $\alpha_N \approx 0.076$, and similarly with data and compute under optimal allocation.
+They derived a unified formulation $L(N,D)$ capturing overfitting behavior, demonstrating that data requirements grow sublinearly with model size ($D \propto N^{0.74}$) and that compute-optimal scaling strongly favors increasing model size ($N \propto C_{\min}^{0.73}$), with minimal growth in training steps.
+Architectural variations were found to have a comparatively minor impact relative to scale.
+While this framework provides a predictive theory of perplexity scaling across orders of magnitude, it focuses exclusively on next-token prediction and does not address deterministic reliability, policy-consistent reasoning, or safety-critical semantic control tasks central to AI-native 6G systems—leaving open how such scaling laws translate to structured, network-level reasoning in compact models.